K-Kyungho/MEMBER/README.md

 This is the official implementation of MEMBER **(Mixture-of-Experts for Multi-BEhavior Recommendation)**

-(Submission for ACM CIKM 2025 Full Research Papers)
+(Accepted for ACM CIKM 2025 Full Research Paper)

 ---
 ### Online Appendix